Center for Clinical Epidemiology & Population Health

-CCEPH investigators direct over a dozen research projects totaling more than $2.2 million in funding and are actively involved in numerous collaborative studies with the following networks:
+Our investigators direct dozens of research projects totaling more than $3 million in annual funding and are actively involved in numerous collaborative studies with the following networks:

 CDC Influenza Vaccine Effectiveness Network